markdias/shut_the_box_app/README.md

 ## Continuous integration

 GitHub Actions automatically builds the project on every push to `main` and on pull requests using Xcode 16.2.
 The workflow lives at [`.github/workflows/ios-build.yml`](.github/workflows/ios-build.yml) and runs `xcodebuild` against the shared **ShutTheBoxApp** scheme with code-signing disabled.
 Asset symbol generation remains disabled in the project settings and the CI command passes `ENABLE_PREVIEWS=NO` plus `ASSETCATALOG_COMPILER_INCLUDE_SIMULATOR_PLATFORMS=NO` so GitHub-hosted runners are not required to install an iOS simulator runtime that matches the iOS 17.0 SDK bundled with Xcode 16.2.
+The target currently builds as an iPhone-only app so the bundled asset catalog remains valid on CI runners.

 ## Testing